remirror/remirror/docs/getting-started/commands-and-helpers.md

 | `getText`     | (Built in)           | Plain text representation (maintains line breaks) |
 | `getHTML`     | (Built in)           | HTML representation (using schema `toDOM`)        |
 | `getMarkdown` | `markdown-extension` | Markdown representation (where possible)          |

+## Summing up

+Congratulations!
+You created a manager, rendered the editor UI, added a menu, and captured the document for persistancy.

+With that, you've all the basic tools to start exploring Remirror.

+Have fun & happy coding!

+PS: Getting stuck with something?
+Reach out on [Discord](https://remirror.io/chat)!